survivejs/webpack-book/manuscript/styling/03_eliminating_unused_css.md

 {pagebreak}

 [purifycss-webpack](https://www.npmjs.com/package/purifycss-webpack) allows to achieve similar results.
-You should use the `ExtractTextPlugin` with it for the best results.
+You should use the `MiniCssExtractPlugin` with it for the best results.
 Install it and a [glob](https://www.npmjs.org/package/glob) helper first:

 ```bash
 npm install glob purifycss-webpack purify-css --save-dev